 - A Hub approach: As noted above, communities span at least three scales – the potential host communities, EJ communities, and broader publics.
 Different approaches, across scales will likely be needed to engage with different forms of communities.
 What is clear is that these efforts will need to be both local as well as more diffused – polling, online engagement platforms, and content analysis of news and social media, to name some.
 We believe that a potentially successful strategy could entail the creation of several local ‘hubs’, with hubs working together to create diffused engagement approaches.
 Initial hubs could be hosted by national labs, universities, and community groups (such as the Energy Communities Alliance) that already have strong partnerships with one or more communities.
 Future hubs could be competitively awarded in a manner that creates broad regional representation.
 The hubs could operate in a user facility model, being available for researchers executing typical 3-year grants, allowing continuity with communities despite the periodicity of research projects.

 - New infrastructure + repurposing existing infrastructure: The community engagement hubs could repurpose existing infrastructure and/or create entirely new infrastructure, as appropriate.
 For example, existing research infrastructure at national labs and universities could be opened up to local communities by creating a visitor center, science exhibits, or other community-facing facilities.
 These community-facing facilities could serve both engagement and educational purposes.
-The hubs could serve as physical space for convening focus groups to carry out participatory socio-technical readiness assessments of advanced nuclear technologies (see Appendix A for a description of this framework), function as maker spaces that give communities access to design and fabrication tools, as well as researcher-assisted access to cutting-edge technologies, and finally, the hubs would also serve as support and coordination centers for sociotechnical projects embedded within communities (for example, the NEUP sociotechnical projects NE has already funded).
+The hubs could serve as physical space for convening focus groups to carry out participatory socio-technical readiness assessments of advanced nuclear technologies (data to be linked below once public), function as maker spaces that give communities access to design and fabrication tools, as well as researcher-assisted access to cutting-edge technologies, and finally, the hubs would also serve as support and coordination centers for sociotechnical projects embedded within communities (for example, the NEUP sociotechnical projects NE has already funded).
 As concrete examples, the Idaho National Laboratory could host a Mountain West hub that combines elements of NRIC facilities, the GAIN Program staff, the CAES CAVE for visualization and the laboratory outreach staff.
 Michigan could host a Great Lakes hub combining elements of the virtual reactor visualization lab, the Fastest Path to Zero staff and siting tools, the systems analysis tools of the Center for Sustainable Systems, and the outreach networks of the Economic Growth Institute and Ginsberg Center.

 - Beyond funding cycles: A central feature of the community engagement infrastructure is that it will allow community-researcher partnerships to transcend three-year funding cycles.
 While hub-supported projects could certainly span three (or more) years, researcher-community engagement will not hinge on these time-bound projects.
 The existence of the hubs could enable communities and researchers to engage early with each, assess the project, team, community, and technology ‘fit’ before project proposals are formally submitted to NE.
 These pre-proposal engagements could set up projects for success.
 Additionally, the hubs could support NE in reviewing community-engaged research proposals as they come in.